10 best long-term investments in 2025

 Overview: Where growth stocks are the sports cars of the stock world, dividend stocks are sedans — they can achieve solid returns but they’re unlikely to speed higher as fast as growth stocks.

 A dividend stock is simply one that pays a dividend — a regular cash payout.
-Many stocks offer a dividend, but they’re more typically found among older, more mature companies that have a lesser need for their cash.
+Many stocks offer a dividend, but dividends are more typically found among older, more mature companies that have less need for their cash.

-Dividend stocks are popular among older investors because they produce a regular income, and the best stocks grow that dividend over time, so you can earn more than you would with the fixed payout of a bond.
-Real estate investment trusts (REITs) are one popular form of dividend stock.
+Dividend stocks are popular among older investors because they produce regular income.
+Plus, the best stocks grow that dividend over time, so you can earn more than you would with the fixed payout of a bond.
+Real estate investment trusts (REITs) are one popular form of dividend stock (check out these five ways to invest in REITs).

-Rewards: The big appeal of a dividend stock is the payout, and some of the top companies pay 3 or 4 percent annually, sometimes more.
-But importantly they can raise their payouts 8 or 10 percent per year for long periods of time, so you’ll get a pay raise, typically each year.
-The best – called Dividend Aristocrats – have been paying and raising their dividends annually for more than 25 years straight.
+Rewards: The big appeal of a dividend stock is the payout, and some of the top dividend-paying companies pay 3% or 4% annually, sometimes more.
+But importantly they can raise their payouts 8% or 10% per year for long periods of time, so you’ll get a pay raise, typically each year.
+The best — called Dividend Aristocrats — have been paying and raising their dividends annually for more than 25 years straight.

 5. Value stocks

-Overview: When the market runs up a lot, valuations on many stocks have been stretched.
+Overview: When the market runs up a lot, valuations on many stocks get stretched.
 When that happens, many investors turn to value stocks as a way to be more defensive and still potentially earn attractive returns.

-Who are they good for?: Value stocks might be an attractive option because they tend to do well when interest rates are rising.
+Who are they good for?
+Value stocks can be an attractive option because they tend to do well when interest rates are rising.
 Their lower valuation tends to make them less volatile and lowers their downside potential, too, making them a better option for risk-averse investors.

 Risks: Value stocks often have less downside, so if the market falls, they tend to fall less.
 And if the market rises, they can still rise, too.